tempesta-tech/tempesta/README.md

 ```
 keepalive_timeout TIMEOUT
 ```
-`TIMEOUT` is a timeout in secounds during which a keep-alive client connection will stay open on the server side for each 'listen' entry.
+`TIMEOUT` is a timeout in seconds during which a keep-alive client connection will stay open in Tempesta.
 The zero value disables keep-alive client connections.
 Default value is 75.

 Below are examples of `keepalive_timeout` directive:
 ```